 Unique Design Element

 If a business sells a product that is typically sold as a set or if a product line has a common design element (e.g., home goods, furniture, and signage), a design patent may be beneficial.
 For example, if a customer buys a dining set with four chairs and wants two more, the customer would likely want to purchase chairs of the same design.
 In another scenario, consumers often prefer to purchase products with a matching design element.
-For example, if a customer buys an appliance from a given kitchen line, he or she would likely want to purchase kitchen appliances that include the same design element such as matching knobs or handles.
+For example, if a customer buys an appliance from a given kitchen line, he or she would likely want to purchase kitchen appliances that include the same design elements such as matching knobs or handles.
 If a design patent is not secured on these types of products, competitors would be able to imitate the design and consumers would be able to purchase cheaper, matching, imitation products.

 A design patent would also protect against a “lazy competitor.”
 A lazy competitor asks a manufacturer to reverse engineer a product without any significant modification.
 However, if an inventor has secured a design patent on the product’s external appearance, any sales of the reverse engineered product would be identical in design and therefore a clear case of design patent infringement.
 Design patents force lazy competitors to alter the appearance of their products to avoid liability for design patent infringement.
 Securing design patents may be a good strategy if the patent owner has had a history, or experience, with such lazy competitors simply copying their products.